 Hold top social media apps to a high standard for privacy, content moderation, and parental controls, given their massive impact on children.

-Please support overburdened families and schools by making your products safer from the start for your young users. #Default2Safety!
+Please support overburdened families and schools by making your products safer from the start for your young users.
+Apple, #Default2Safety!

 Sign our petition urgingApple executives to prioritize kids and default safety settings on their products.